jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 <div class="gallery indent" markdown="1">
 ![][raketa-watch-photo]
-![][svalbard-watch-photo]
-*Raketa Sputnik from St Petersburg, & a simplified Russian-style Svalbard*
+*Raketa Sputnik -- a 24-hour watch from St Petersburg*
 </div>

 #### (when north of the sun's path or directly on it)